-To view Spring 2017 and Intersession course use the Search for Sections feature of WebAdvisor.
+To view Fall 2017 and Summer 2017 courses use the Search for Sections feature of WebAdvisor.
 Currently enrolled students can access it through their MyBCC account.

-Priority Registration runs November 15-18.
-Currently enrolled students (Fall 2016) have the opportunity to register before new and returning students.
+Priority Registration runs April 11-14.
+Currently enrolled students (Spring 2017) have the opportunity to register before new and returning students.

 Priority codes are used to determine when students can begin to register for the spring semester.
 Registration for intersession is not based on priority codes but is conducted on a first-come-first-served basis with the expectation that tuition and fees are paid or payment arrangements are made at the time of registration.

 All currently enrolled students receive a priority code that specifies the earliest time that they can register.
-Priority is determined by the number of earned credits on their BCC academic record as of October 24, 2016.
+Priority is determined by the number of earned credits on their BCC academic record.
 When several students have the same number of credits, they are sorted from lowest to highest student ID number.

 Each student receives a number from 1 (most credits) to 2000 (least credits) that represents their place on the list.
-Starting with number 1, 400 students per hour are assigned to the first hour of registration.
-This continues for each hour of the four day period until all students are assigned a code.
+Starting with number 1, 500 students per hour are assigned to the first hour of registration.
+This continues for each hour until all students are assigned a code.

 Priority codes and registration times are displayed in a paragraph at the top of each student's degree audit